 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, road network graph has attracted increasing attention in the field of autonomous driving.
-It serves as a fundamental component for autonomous navigation of vehicles.
+\IEEEPARstart{I}{n} recent years, road networks have attracted considerable attention in the field of autonomous driving.
+The graph of road networks can provide fundamental information for autonomous-vehicle applications.
 The graph of road networks is a kind of vectorized data representation, which consists of vertices and edges \cite{chiang2009extracting}.
 Each road segment could be seen as a graph edge, and the intersection points of road segments are vertices.
 Manually annotating the road network graph is time-consuming and labor-intensive, especially when road networks cover a large area (e.g., a whole city).
-Therefore, how to automatically detect road network graphs using computer algorithms in large areas is of great interest to the research community.
+Therefore, how to automatically detect road network graphs using automatic algorithms in large areas is of great interest to the research community.

 To address this issue, past approaches on road network graph detection usually use aerial images obtained from unmanned aerial vehicles (UAVs) or satellites \cite{mnih2010learning}.
 As aerial imaging technology evolves, high-resolution and high-quality aerial images can be easily accessed world-widely nowadays.
-Moreover, some aerial imaging datasets also provide extra channels besides RGB (Red-Green-Blue), such as the infrared channel \cite{nyc_dataset}, making them more informative for detection purposes.
+Moreover, some aerial imaging datasets also provide extra channels besides Red-Green-Blue (RGB), such as the infrared channel \cite{nyc_dataset}, making them more informative for detection purpose.
 So, this work also uses aerial images for road network graph detection.